-We strongly recommend you leave contact information with your office manager, supervisor, or unit manager and register with the U.S. Department of State - Smart Traveler Enrollment Program (STEP).
+OSU strongly recommends you leave contact information with your office manager, supervisor, or unit manager and register with the U.S. Department of State - Smart Traveler Enrollment Program (STEP).
 This free service allows the Department of State to assist you in case of an emergency.
 You will receive important information from the Embassy about safety conditions; they can contact you in an emergency, whether natural disaster, civil unrest, or family emergency; and they can help family and friends get in touch with you in an emergency.

-OSU also recommends that all travelers also register for the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State: https://step.state.gov/step/.
+To register for the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State, please visit: https://step.state.gov/step/.